-All content is posted or linked on Blackboard which is the Learning Management System used by NCCU (http://nccu.blackboard.com).
+All content is posted or linked on Canvas which is the Learning Management System used by NCCU.
+Please log in to myEOL, then choose the link to Canvas.
 Every student has a username and password issued by the University.
-You are required to log on to the Blackboard system at least once per week in order to view course content which includes lectures from the instructor, supplemental lectures, web links, as well as other content.
-You are also required to submit assignments via Blackboard during the semester.
+You are required to log on to the Canvas system at least once per week in order to view course content which includes lectures from the instructor, supplemental lectures, web links, as well as other content.
+You are also required to submit assignments via Canvas during the semester.
 Emailed assignments will not be scored.
-If you have questions about your Blackboard (Bb) account, please call Bb or the IT department at 919-530-7676.
+If you have questions about your Canvas (Instructure) account, please call the Learning Management System Administrator or the IT department at 919-530-7676.

-TASK STREATM STATEMENT (\note, this software is not yet available to students):
+TASK STREAM STATEMENT (note, this software is not yet available to students):

 Task Stream is a way the School of Education and the Counselor Education program collects artifacts and evaluates student progress toward meeting educational requirements.
 Maintaining an electronic portfolio (i.e., "Task Stream") is a REQUIREMENT for continued enrollment as a degree-seeking student in the School of Education at North Carolina Central University.
 You must maintain a Task Stream account while enrolled in school, and you will be required to upload a majority of your assignments to the system.
 The university will use the information to track data and verify that you have met competencies of your program of study - but more importantly - this system will serve as your own professional e-portfolio and file storage.
 You will receive notice if an assignment needs to be uploaded to Task Stream.
 Please note that some of the assignment names may be different than what appears in Task Stream.
-Task Stream has replaced Foliotek.
-Students will be notified when Task Stream becomes available.